ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Think about it: your thumbs are incredibly agile and dexterous, yet on a standard keyboard one of them hits a single giant spacebar, usually in the same general spot, while the other floats around doing absolutely nothing.
 What a waste of real estate and talent!

-Anticipating (correctly) a steep learning curve with a fuckton of errors, I put Backspace and Delete as left-handed thumb keys.
+Anticipating (correctly) a steep learning curve with a ton of errors, I put Backspace and Delete as left-handed thumb keys.
 And it was fucking *glorious!*

 With a traditional Backspace, when you make a mistake, you have to lift your right hand off the home row, reach over to the Backspace key, fix the error, then return to home.
 It's a constant, if minor, interruption to your flow if you have fat fingers.
 But with Backspace under my left thumb?
 I could correct errors instantly without ever breaking stride.
 My right hand stayed planted on the home row while my left thumb handled all the cleanup.
 I could even hold Raise with my right thumb, right next to the Spacebar, to turn those keys into "delete next/previous word."